LeeReid1/MarkdownToSiteGenerator/README.md

 If you do not provide a title tag, the first H1 is used in its place.

+It's ok to use spaces in page titles.
+Take note that to link to pages which has spaces in the name, you should replace the spaces with underscores (see Linking Between Pages).

 #### Avoid Duplicates
 It is critical that your pages never have identical titles as it makes linking impossible.
 Duplicate titles will result in an exception.

 Page titles are not case-sensitive.
 They are also considered duplicates if matching when spaces are replaced with underscores.
-For example
+For example:

 ```
 my title == my_title